usnistgov/CRPI/README.md

 >python buildLinuxCRPI.py -c

 On windows machines, you can directly debug from the sample application or the UnitTest application in the CRPI_lite visual studio solution.

+##Creating CRPI applications

+A sample is provided in Applications/Application_CRPI_Test.
+To create a new CRPI application on windows, create a new empty C/C++ project in the CRPI_lite or CRPI_VS2015 solution with linker settings and C/C++ settings copied from the sample application, adding libraries if desired here.
+To create a new CRPI application on Linux, create a new folder in /Applications/[Application_Name], copy the sample makefile or generate your own makefile linking with ulapi and CRPI as needed.
+To build your application in windows, it is recommended that you build libraries individually as needed.
+For example, when building the sample program for the first time, you build ulapi, then library_serial, then library_CRPI, then the sample program.

+After the initial build, you will not need to rebuild libraries that you've already build individually unless you have made changes to them.
+To run your built application on windows navigate to the Debug folder and run [Application_Name].exe .